Our liver disease team includes

 While it resembles alcoholic liver disease, NASH occurs in people who drink little to no alcohol.

 NASH is usually first suspected by observing elevations in liver enzymes such as alanine aminotransferase (ALT) or aspartate aminotransferase (AST).
-Currently, the only way to prove a diagnosis of NASH is through a liver biopsy (small amount of liver tissue removed by needle).
+Until recently, the only way to prove a diagnosis of NASH was through a liver biopsy (small amount of liver tissue removed by needle).
 The biopsy results may show different amounts of fat, inflammation (swelling), and scarring in the liver.
 NASH can lead to severe liver disease in some patients.

 NASH is usually a disease with few or no symptoms.
 Patients with NASH usually will have fat, inflammation and damage in the liver.
 Since NASH is a “silent” liver disease, most patients feel well and are usually unaware of their condition.